HackBulgaria/Core-Java-1/17-JavaTooling/problems.md

 - 2) You can use a simple maven-anttask-plugin.
 See http://www.itcuties.com/tools/maven-3-deploy-war-package/ (test results with `mvn install`)
 - 3) 1) is the harder route, but it's the better route.
 You'll learn more by doing 1).
 If it's half an hour until the end of the session, better choose 2)

 11) If you've done 1), there is one more step.
-You can see your war being deployed by doing `mvn clean tomcat7:deploy`.
+You can see your war being deployed by doing `mvn clean tomcat:deploy`.
 But we want this to happen only on `mvn install`.
 Follow http://www.avajava.com/tutorials/lessons/how-do-i-attach-a-plugin-goal-to-a-particular-phase-of-a-maven-lifecycle.html to **invoke a goal on a phase**.

 ### Extra